 How is dermatitis herpetiformis treated?

 Medication helps control the rash quickly.
-The usual medication for DH is dapsone.
+The usual medication for dermatitis herpetiformis is dapsone.
 Dapsone often stops the itching within two days.
 Dapsone may have side-effects, including anaemia.
 Therefore, regular check-ups and blood tests are needed while you are taking it.

 Dapsone is used to treat certain skin conditions, including DH.
 Exactly how it works is not known.
 However, it seems to have anti-inflammatory and antibacterial actions.
-In DH, it is probably the anti-inflammatory action that is helpful.
+In dermatitis herpetiformis, it is probably the anti-inflammatory action that is helpful.

 If you cannot take dapsone or you have side-effects from it, other alternative medicines are available - for example, sulfasalazine or sulfapyridine.